Human-centred design 101: here’s what it means for architecture

 4. User involvement/experience

-Finally, this is the guiding principle of HCD.
-From the research phase, through iteration and gathering feedback, end-u must be involved throughout the design process.
-This helps designers to better serve the people they’re creating these products or solutions for.
+User involvement is the guiding principle of HCD.
+From the research phase, through iteration and gathering feedback, end users must be involved throughout all of the different design phases.
+This helps design teams better serve the people they’re creating these products or solutions for.

 How does HCD work in architecture?

-When it comes to human-centred design in architecture, this isn’t just a trend – this approach is the key to optimising relationships between people and buildings.
-Through applying these principles, designers can map out structures and built environments that are practical, ecological and serve society.
+When it comes to architecture, human-centred design isn’t just a trend – this approach is key to optimising relationships between people and buildings.
+Through applying these principles, designers can map out structures and projects that are simultaneously practical, ecological and beneficial for society.

 1. The health and wellbeing of inhabitants

-First and foremost, the physical and mental well-being of residents must be prioritised.
-This is done through architectural features like ample natural lighting, good air quality and building comfortable, functional spaces that improve the quality of their daily lives.
+The physical and mental wellbeing of residents must be prioritised throughout the design process.
+This is realised through architectural features like ample natural lighting, good air quality and building comfortable, functional spaces that improve the quality of their daily lives.

 2. Universal design and accessibility